leoluyi/dotfiles/vim/vim_shorcut_keys.md

-:sp[lit] filename   -   horizontal split window and load another file :vs[plit] filename  -   vertical split window and load another file :sf                 -   find the path and open in split window :vert sf            -   find the path and open in vertically split window
+:sp[lit] filename   -   horizontal split window and load another file :vs[plit] filename  -   vertical split window and load another file :sf[ind]            -   find the path and open in split window :vert sf[ind]       -   find the path and open in vertically split window

+:sb[uffer]          -   horizontal split with buffer
+:vert sb[uffer]     -   horizontal split with buffer

-:new                -   horizontal split with new file :vnew               -   vertical split with new file :clo[se]            -   close current window
+:new                -   horizontal split with new file :vnew               -   vertical split with new file

+:clo[se]            -   close current window
 :hide               -   hide current window
-:only               -   keep only this window open :sview file         -   same as split, but readonly
+:only               -   keep only this window open

+:sview file         -   same as split, but readonly

 vim -o file1 file2  -   open files with horizontally split windows